yannickBurkhardt/LongTermPlanner/README.md

 The maximal velocities, accelerations and jerks of every joint are limited.

 The LongTermPlanner is written in MATLAB and optimized for usage with Simulink Real-Time.
-Thanks to [JakobThumm](https://github.com/JakobThumm), there is now also a C++-Version of this Project.
-Please find the respective source code in the `src` and `include` folders.
+Thanks to [JakobThumm](https://github.com/JakobThumm), there is now also a C++ version of this project.
+The respective source code can be found in the `src` and `include` folders.

 This planner is useful when a robot controller requires a dense trajectory while external targets are given sparsely (e.g., by a Reinforcement Learning Agent).
 It then plans trajectories between these sparse targets.